wyxos/nova/README.md

 After installation, launch NOVA, navigate to the Settings screen (bottom cog icon) and add the folder where your audio files are located.
 It will take a moment to index them all.

+## Keyboard Shortcuts

+NOVA supports a range of keyboard shortcuts to enhance your music listening experience, making it easier to control playback and rate your music without interrupting your workflow.
+Here are the shortcuts available:

+### Rating Tracks

+- **Rate a track**: Use `Alt + [1-5]` to rate the current track, where `1` is the lowest rating and `5` is the highest.

+### Media Controls

+- **Play/Pause**: `MediaPlayPause` toggles play/pause for the current track.
+- **Next Track**: `MediaNextTrack` skips to the next track in your playlist.
+- **Previous Track**: `MediaPreviousTrack` goes back to the previous track.

+Ensure NOVA is focused or running in the background for these shortcuts to work effectively.
+These shortcuts are designed to integrate seamlessly with your media keys, providing you with quick access to NOVA's features directly from your keyboard.

 ## Support

 Your feedback and suggestions are welcome.
 While the source code of NOVA is not publicly available, I am keen